DanielleChason/Community_structures_in_networks/README.md

 # Community_structures_in_networks

-This project take a graph as an input and and divide it to **clusters** according to the edges density.
+This project takes a complex network, recieved as a graph, and divides it into ***clusters*** using the 'division' algorithm, based on the [Newman, M. E. J. (2006).
+Modularity and community structure in networks](https://www.pnas.org/content/103/23/8577/tab-article-info) article.

-project assume:
+# project assumetions:
 - the input is an indirect graph
-- the adjacency matrix of the graph is a ***sparse matrix***, that's mean the edges number are O(n).
-If this assumption does not exist, the running time will be significantly **slower for large n** .
+- the adjacency matrix of the graph is a ***sparse matrix***, which means the edges numbers are O(n).
+A required assumption, as without it the running time will be significantly **slower for larger n values**.
-- Input file as describe below.
+- Input file as described below.
-- two start arguments- "input file path" "output file path"
-- a number is positive if it is bigger than 0.00001
+- A postive number is a number greater than 0.00001.

-The division base on [Newman, M. E. J. (2006).
-Modularity and community structure in networks](https://www.pnas.org/content/103/23/8577/tab-article-info) article.

 ## Files Format
 The input and output files are both binary files consisting only of integers (each vertex has a 'name' represented with indices, for n vertexes the names are 0,1,...,n-1).

 ### Input file
-The **first value** represents the number of nodes in the network.
+The first value represents the number of nodes in the network, n = |V |.
-The **second value** represents the number of edges of the first node, i.e., k1.
+The second value represents the number of edges of the first node, i.e., k1.
 It is followed by the k1 indices of its neighbors, in increasing order.
-The **next value** is k2, followed by the k2 indices of the neighbors of the second node, then k3 and its k3 neighbors, and so on until node n-1.
+The next value is k2, followed by the k2 indices of the neighbors of the second node, then k3 and its k3 neighbors, and so on until node n.

 ### Output file
-The **first value** represents the number of groups in the division.
+The first value represents the number of groups in the division.
-The **second value** represents the number of nodes in the first group, followed by the indices of the nodes in the group, in increasing order.
+The second value represents the number of nodes in the first group, followed by the indices of the nodes in the group, in increasing order.
-The **next value** is the number of nodes in the second group, followed by the indices of the nodes in the group, in increasing order, and so on until the last group.
+The next value is the number of nodes in the second group, followed by the indices of the nodes in group, then the number of nodes and indices of nodes in the third group, and so on until the last group.

 # Parameters
 **"The Algorithms"** section below describe the algorithms and their pseudo-code that were used.
 It will use the following parameter: